How to have your child baptized at St. Joseph's

 Parents should watch the three videos above.
 (They are also available in Spanish here.)

-As you watch the videos please jot down any questions you have and send them in an email to email@example.com and our deacon will get back to you.
+As you watch the videos please jot down any questions you have and bring them to the in-person baptism preparation session.

 Ideally both parents should watch the videos.
 We recommend that godparents watch the videos as well.
-For those unable to watch the videos for some reason, you may schedule an in-person session with our deacon at firstname.lastname@example.org as well.
+For those unable to watch the videos for some reason, please contact our deacon at email@example.com.

 Step 4 - Choose Godparents